kingparra/d426/notes/04_-_database_design.rst

 Second normal form (2NF)
 ^^^^^^^^^^^^^^^^^^^^^^^^
 * Meet first normal form.
-* Non-key columns must depend on the entire primary key, not just part of it.
+* Non-key columns must depend only on the entire primary key, not just part of it.

 Third normal form (3NF)
 ^^^^^^^^^^^^^^^^^^^^^^^